LaybeRize/PoliSim/README.md

 LOG_LEVEL=DEBUG
 `````
 `LOG_LEVEL` can be ommitted and everything in [] can be customized, the rest is either required to stay that way, or should
 stay that way if the docker-compose.yaml is used.
+DB_PASSWORD and the password after neo4j/ must be the same, otherwise
+the server can't connect to the DB.
+The password must be at least 8 characters by neo4j demand.
+If you are using the
+provided compose file, you can actually change NEO4J_AUTH to `${DB_USER}/${DB_PASSWORD}`.